 The Sony X800E is a better choice if you have a bright room with wide seating due to its better viewing angles.
 On the other hand, the Samsung MU7000 has a much better contrast ratio with deeper and more uniform blacks that you will appreciate while watching movies in a dark room.
 Also, it has better input lag and marginally better Black Frame Insertion to make the image crispier while gaming.

 The Samsung MU7000 and LG UJ7700 offer very similar overall performance.
 The UJ7700 uses an IPS panel which is better suited for a bright room with side seating or if you like to move around with the TV on.
 The MU7000 has a VA panel which is better suited for a dark room, but has worse viewing angles so they image is best viewed from directly in front.
-The UJ7700 uses a different sub-pixel structure which may bother some people in certain viewing situations.
+The UJ7700 uses a less accurate sub-pixel structure which may bother some people for PC use.

 The Samsung NU7300 is a bit better than the Samsung MU7000.
 The NU7300 has better black uniformity, which is important when viewing in a dark room.
 It also has less input lag, although both have excellent performance.